hyprwm/hyprland-wiki/pages/Plugins/Using-Plugins.md

 In order for the plugins to be loaded into Hyprland, run `hyprpm reload`.

-You can add `exec-once = hyprpm reload -n` to your Hyprland config to have plugins loaded at startup. `-n` will make hyprpm send a notification if anything goes wrong (e.g. update needed)
+You can add `exec-once = hyprpm reload -n` to your Hyprland config to have plugins loaded at startup. `-n` will make hyprpm send a notification for good and bad events (e.g. update needed, plugin loaded successfully) or use `-nn` to get notified only on failed events.

 To update your plugins, run `hyprpm update`.